MEV Capture Through Time-Advantaged Arbitrage

-Additionally, we assume that arbitrage opportunities that are not exploited within a time of $T_w$ by the time-advantaged arbitrageur will be exploited by other arbitrageurs.
+Additionally, we assume that any arbitrage opportunities not exploited by the time-advantaged arbitrageur within a time of $T_w$ of their emergence will be seized by other arbitrageurs.
 Note that this is a conservative assumption with respect to the profits of the time-advantaged arbitrageur.\footnote{It is not guaranteed that delayed arbitrageurs will always attempt to exploit arbitrage opportunities due to the risk of partly execution and changes of the external price during the delay period.} Importantly, any strategy employed by the time-advantaged arbitrageur under these assumptions will remain effective regardless of the actions of the delayed arbitrageurs.